joelmathewthomas/archinstall-luks2-lvm2-secureboot-tpm2/README.md

 # pvcreate /dev/mapper/cryptlvm
 ```

-Create a volume group (in this example named `MyVolGroup`, but it can be whatever you want) and add the previously created physical volume to it:
+Create a volume group (in this example, it is named `MyVolGroup`, but it can be whatever you want) and add the previously created physical volume to it:

 ```
 # vgcreate MyVolGroup /dev/mapper/cryptlvm